 - Deal with one issue per call.
 Do not wait until you have a laundry list of problems and then call expecting the technician to fix your email, set up your printer, teach you how to use your word processor, and get your MP3 files shared across your network.

 - Take note of exactly what you were doing when the errors occurred.
 Don’t rely on your memory, because trust me, things will get blurry after you’ve waited on hold for a support person.
 Write down notes, like, “Tried to play video on CNN in this article (URL).
-Got error message (error message) and Internet Explorer closed on its own.”
+Got error message (exact error message) and Internet Explorer closed on its own.”

 - Have any account credentials that might be needed on hand.
 If you’re calling because your Internet connection or wireless network isn’t working properly, you should have your router’s administrative login name and password and your wireless network name and password on hand, as well as your Internet account name and password.
 (Why yes, all three of those are usually different.
 If you didn’t set up the router, the person who did set it up should have left you that information.)